Denver leaders, nonprofits mobilize to protect homeless, hundreds of new migrants as Colorado braces for severe cold

 In Denver, the work was made even more intense by the arrival of 1,321 migrants to the city within the past 12 days, people riding buses from the southern border apparently seeking asylum in the United States.
 Hundreds of the migrants, which included 175 who arrived overnight Monday, are staying in city recreation centers set up in the past two weeks as emergency shelters.

 Now, as the temperature in the city is expected to dip to minus 10 on Wednesday night and Thursday morning, city officials announced plans to open up the Denver Coliseum as a 24-hour warming center Wednesday afternoon.
+The Coliseum, north of downtown, can hold 225 people.

 Buses were scheduled to begin taking people from the Lawrence Street Community Center downtown to the Coliseum on Wednesday afternoon.
 Only registered service animals are allowed to stay, city officials said.
 People who come to the Coliseum with a pet that is not a service animal can give the pet to animal control officials who will be standing by to set up temporary housing at the Denver Animal Shelter.